CAMDgraz/SmarTSzyme_plugin/README.md

+# Simula
+*Simula* is a Graphical User Interface to aid in the selection and setup of steered QM/MM MD simulations.
+At the current release it only supports Amber simulation software.
 <div align="center">
 <img src="readme.png" alt="load" width="500"/>
 </div>

-*Simula* is a Graphical User Interface to aid in the selection and setup of steered QM/MM MD simulations.
-At the current release it only supports Amber simulation software.

 ## Requirements
 For using the plugin you need to create a new conda environment as follows (PyMOL will also be installed in the environment):